Skip to main content

 272 mentions Positive Neutral Negative

-The graphics of the game have received a mixed response from users, with many praising the charming pixel art and retro aesthetic that evoke nostalgia for classic arcade shooters.
-However, some players have reported frequent graphical glitches, particularly on certain graphics cards, which detracted from their overall experience.
-Overall, while the visuals are often described as beautiful and well-crafted, technical issues have impacted some players' enjoyment.
+The graphics of the game have received a mixed but generally positive reception, with many praising the charming pixel art and retro aesthetic that evoke nostalgia for classic arcade shooters.
+While some players noted issues with graphical glitches, particularly on certain graphics cards, the overall visual presentation is often described as vibrant and detailed, complementing the engaging gameplay and soundtrack.
+The game's unique art style and well-crafted visuals contribute significantly to its appeal, making it a standout in the bullet hell genre.

 • “The graphics are fantastic, excellent vibrant pixel art crawling with details and wonderful animations.”